opengeokube/kit4dl/README.md

 1. [Context constants](#context-constants)

 #### Configuring base setup
-Most of the training/validation procedure is managed by a configuration file in the TOML format (reccomended name is `conf.toml`).
+Most of the training/validation procedure is managed by a configuration file in the TOML format (recommended name is `conf.toml`).
 Each aspect is covered by separate sections.
 The general one is called `[base]`.
 It has the following properties: